-U.S. Global Investors, Inc. ("Adviser") is a registered investment adviser incorporated in the state of Texas, advising U.S. Global Investors Funds and U.S. Global Jets ETF (the "Funds" or the "Trusts"), open-end management investment companies registered under the Investment Company Act of 1940, as amended (the "Investment Company Act").
-This Code of Ethics ("Code") applies to the Adviser's Principal Executive Officer and Principal Financial Officer (the "Covered Officers" each of whom are set forth in Exhibit A) for the purpose of promoting:
+USGI is a registered investment adviser incorporated in the state of Texas, advising U.S. Global Investors Funds, U.S. Global Jets ETF, U.S. Global GO GOLD and Precious Metal Miners ETF and U.S. Global Sea to Sky Cargo ETF (the "Funds" or the "Trusts"), open-end management investment companies registered under the Investment Company Act of 1940, as amended (the "Investment Company Act").
+This Code of Ethics ("Code") applies to USGI's Principal Executive Officer and Principal Financial Officer (the "Covered Officers") for the purpose of promoting: